-What kinds of Notifications are available? · Cloudflare Fundamentals
+What kinds of Notifications are available?

 Who is it for?

-Page Shield customers who want to receive a notification when JavaScript dependencies from new host domains appear in their zone.
+Page Shield customers who want to receive a notification when new JavaScript dependencies appear in their domain.

 Included with